• Skip to primary navigation

 There are 3 basic types of switches that are used for domestic purposes:

 • 1 Way Switches: If a light switch is ‘1 way’ this means it is just an on/off switch.
 This is the simplest type of switch that you can get.
-The single switch controls a single light (or lighting circuit).
+The single switch controls a single light (or lighting circuit)

 • 2 Way Switches: A ‘2 way’ switch means there is another switch controlling the same light.
-These are often used on a stair case, large room with switches by each door.
+These are often used on a stair case, large room with switches by each door

 • Intermediate Switches: If you need to control the lights from three places, say you have 3 entrances to a large room and need a light switch next to each one, you will need an intermediate switch.
-The light(s) can be switched on and off from anyone of 3 places.
+The light(s) can be switched on and off from anyone of 3 places

-On the whole 2 or 3 gang switches will always be 2 way switches.
-If you are buying switches and don’t know exactly what you need then it is often a good idea to get a 2 way switch anyway.
 This is because if you only need a 1 way switch you can still use it by only connecting one of the terminals (L1 or L2) and common terminal.
-(If the switch doesn’t work the way you want it to, you can either turn the switch around or swap the L1 and L2 terminal).
+If the switch doesn’t work the way you want it to, you can either turn the switch around or swap the L1 and L2 terminal.

 Plate Switches and Ceiling Switches